glycerine/spin_paxos/README.md

 an object, hitting the eyes, and the signal being transmitted to the brain).
 Clients might be slightly behind, but are always safely correct.
+We assume that the proxy (member of the
+Paxos coordination cluster) itself does regular reads through the full system, to detect partition and stay up to date; and only tells the client if something has changed with respect to the version in the client's heart-beat check.

 Also note that re-tries after back-off are still programmer-convenient in that